 |Subscribers||Price Per Month|

-MailChimp is one of the more popular choices for email marketing software, largely because it offers the best free plan compared to all other services.
-With the free plan you get 2,000 subscribers and 12,000 emails per month, free forever.
+MailChimp is one of the most popular choices for email marketing software, partly because it offers the best free plan compared to all other services.
+With the free plan, you get 2,000 subscribers and 12,000 emails per month, free forever.